Salesforce, Inc. (NYSE:CRM) CEO Marc Benioff Sells 725 Shares

 - On Monday, February 13th, Marc Benioff sold 725 shares of Salesforce stock.
 The shares were sold at an average price of $169.83, for a total transaction of $123,126.75.

-Salesforce declared that its Board of Directors has authorized a share buyback program on Wednesday, March 1st that allows the company to repurchase $20.00 billion in shares.
-This repurchase authorization allows the CRM provider to reacquire up to 10.9% of its shares through open market purchases.
-Shares repurchase programs are generally an indication that the company’s board believes its shares are undervalued.
+Salesforce announced that its board has authorized a stock repurchase program on Wednesday, March 1st that authorizes the company to buyback $20.00 billion in shares.
+This buyback authorization authorizes the CRM provider to repurchase up to 10.9% of its shares through open market purchases.
+Shares buyback programs are generally an indication that the company’s leadership believes its stock is undervalued.

-A number of equities analysts have weighed in on the stock.
-Barclays increased their target price on shares of Salesforce from $195.00 to $225.00 and gave the stock an “overweight” rating in a research report on Thursday, March 2nd.
-Loop Capital lifted their target price on Salesforce from $150.00 to $190.00 and gave the company a “hold” rating in a report on Thursday, March 2nd.
-Credit Suisse Group decreased their price target on shares of Salesforce from $250.00 to $225.00 and set an “outperform” rating on the stock in a report on Monday, December 5th.
-Macquarie upped their price objective on shares of Salesforce from $218.00 to $225.00 and gave the stock an “outperform” rating in a research report on Thursday, March 2nd.
-Finally, Raymond James raised their price target on Salesforce from $200.00 to $240.00 and gave the company a “strong-buy” rating in a research report on Thursday, March 2nd.
-One investment analyst has rated the stock with a sell rating, twelve have given a hold rating, twenty-eight have assigned a buy rating and one has issued a strong buy rating to the stock.
-Based on data from MarketBeat, Salesforce has a consensus rating of “Moderate Buy” and an average price target of $211.24.
+A number of brokerages recently issued reports on CRM.
+Cowen lowered shares of Salesforce from an “outperform” rating to a “market perform” rating in a research report on Friday, January 20th.
+Truist Financial raised their target price on shares of Salesforce from $210.00 to $250.00 in a research report on Thursday, March 2nd.
+Credit Suisse Group decreased their target price on shares of Salesforce from $250.00 to $225.00 and set an “outperform” rating on the stock in a research report on Monday, December 5th.
+Morgan Stanley raised their target price on shares of Salesforce from $236.00 to $240.00 and gave the stock an “overweight” rating in a research report on Thursday, March 2nd.
+Finally, KeyCorp decreased their target price on shares of Salesforce from $210.00 to $200.00 and set an “overweight” rating on the stock in a research report on Tuesday, November 29th.
+One analyst has rated the stock with a sell rating, twelve have given a hold rating, twenty-eight have issued a buy rating and one has assigned a strong buy rating to the company.
+Based on data from MarketBeat, Salesforce currently has a consensus rating of “Moderate Buy” and an average price target of $211.24.

 Salesforce Company Profile